Finite $N$ Hilbert Spaces of Bilocal Holography: Introduction

 Generally, collective fields, given by the set of (single trace) invariants, offer the most systematic transition to space-time fields in holography.
 This is true at a dynamical level, with $1/N$ appearing as a coupling constant of the non-linear collective field theory built on an infinite overcomplete set of invariants.
 Even though this representation of the large $N$ theory appears to be overcomplete, in a perturbative expansion in $1/N$ it has given useful, and satisfactory results.

 At finite $N$, one still has the question of non-perturbative completeness of the theory.
 For a theory with $K$ degrees of freedom with $K > N$ as a rule one has finite $N$ trace relations, whose implementation is of central importance.
 There were indications~\cite{Jevicki:1991yi} that the theory nevertheless applies generally, the fundamental reason being that the finite $N$ trace relations appear to be consistent with the collective representation, in particular they appear as null-relations preserved by the infinite space Hamiltonian.
 Recently~\cite{deMelloKoch:2025ngs,deMelloKoch:2025rkw,deMelloKoch:2025eqt} we have been conducting a systematic study of the space of invariants at finite $N$, and implementation of finite trace relations.
-The algebraic structure that emerges is succinctly given by the Hironaka decomposition, where the reduced set of invariants consists of invariants of the first kind (primary) which are freely acting and invariants of the second kind (secondaries) which have a constrained action.
+The algebraic structure that emerges is succinctly given by the Hironaka decomposition, where the reduced set of invariants consists of invariants of the first kind (primary) which are freely acting and secondary invariants ,whose number is shown to grow exponentially (in powers of N).
+These secondary states, could be termed ``miraculous" as they surpass the finite $N$ cut off bounds.
 The fact that this algebraic structure can be implemented on the infinite collective space stems from the mathematical theory of Procesi~\cite{Pr}.
 The above algebraic reduction was seen to lead to reduction of the Hilbert space and it was most completely established on the example of theories enjoying an $S_N$ gauge invariance~\cite{deMelloKoch:2025eqt} where a $q$-deformed Hilbert space was established.